freeCodeCamp/chapter/README.md

 - I can add a food sponsor to the event with a link to their website as a way of thanking them for food.

-- I can see how many times a participant has come to the event as well as their attendance rate
+- I can see how many times a participant has come to the event as well as their attendance rate.

-- I can check-in attendees on the event registration desk with their email_id or chapter_id
+- I can check-in attendees on the event registration desk with their `email_id` or `chapter_id`.

 ## Roadmap